mariuspruvot/shh/README.md

 ## Tech Stack

-Python 3.11+ " OpenAI Whisper " PydanticAI " Typer " Rich
+Python 3.11+ • OpenAI Whisper • PydanticAI • Typer • Rich

 ---

-Built with d for developers who live in the terminal
+Built with ❤️ for developers who live in the terminal